arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 *On near future, admin acces will be granted with role rules.*

 - Lift the server again, and click to the arrow down on the top menu and click on admin.
+- Go to the admin panel -> Server -> and update tracks / group / car step by step.
 - Go to server and start the listener
 - Run the Project Cars dedicated server!